-- (a) A judge may electronically sign an order by applying his or her digitized signature to the order.
-Judges are not required to electronically sign orders. - (b) Upon electronically signing an order, the judge shall electronically forward the order to the district clerk who may treat the electronic order as the official copy of the order.
-Alternatively, the district clerk may print the electronic order and treat the printed order as the official copy of the order. - (c) The district clerk may electronically scan a traditional court order.
+- (a) Λ judge may electronically sign an order by applying his or her digitized signature to the order.
+Judges are not required to electronically sign orders. - (b) Upon electronically signing an order, the judge shall electronically forward the order to the county elerk who may treat the electronic order as the official copy of the order.
+Alternatively, the county elerk may print the electronic order and treat the printed order as the official copy of the order. - (c) The county clerk may electronically scan a traditional court order.
 The scanned court order may then serve as the official copy of the court order.
-The district clerk is not required to electronically scan traditional court orders in order to create official electronic court orders.
-Electronic scanning of traditional court orders is at the option of the district clerk.
+The county clerk is not required to electronically scan traditional court orders in order to create official electronic court orders.
+Electronic scanning of traditional court orders is at the option of the county clerk.